amiralibg/Digikala-Torob-Price-Finder/firefox/README.md

 You can create simple shopping cart icons or use any design tool to create these.

-### Step 3: Install in Chrome
+### Step 3: Install in Firefox
-1. Open Chrome and navigate to `chrome://extensions/`
+1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-2. Enable "Developer mode" by clicking the toggle in the top right corner
-3. Click "Load unpacked" button
+2. Click "Load Temporary Add-on" button
+3. Navigate to the **firefox** directory (not the root directory)
-4. Select the project directory
+4. Select the `manifest.json` file
 5. The extension should now appear in your extensions list

 ### Step 4: Test the Extension
 1. Visit a Digikala product page like: `https://www.digikala.com/product/dkp-11022424/`
+2. Or visit a Torob product page like: `https://torob.com/p/f2f7a778-a65f-480b-8d5e-9ffd5e03deef/...`
+3. Or test universal detection on other sites like: `https://www.technolife.com/product-69647/...`
-2. You should see a floating widget appear on the right side after scrolling
+4. You should see automatic product detection in the popup
-3. Click the extension icon in Chrome's toolbar to open the popup
+5. Click the extension icon in Firefox's toolbar to open the popup
-4. Try searching for products or comparing prices for the current product
+6. Try searching for products or comparing prices for the current product

 ## Technical Architecture

 ### Components

-- **Background Service Worker** (`background.js`) - Handles extension lifecycle, API calls, and message passing
+- **Background Script** (`background.js`) - Handles extension lifecycle, API calls, and message passing (Manifest V2 compatible)
 - **Content Script** (`content.js`) - Injected into Digikala pages to extract product data and show floating widget
 - **Popup Interface** (`popup.html` + `popup.js`) - Extension popup for manual searches and price comparisons
 - **Styling** (`content.css`) - CSS for the floating widget with Persian/Farsi support